April 30, 2021

 What Is Our Actual Call To Follow God/Jesus?

 I am still one John 21 this morning.
-It is about the other message that Jesus came to bring to his followers when he met them for breakfast.
+It is about the other message that Jesus came to bring to his followers, when he met them on the beach for breakfast.

 Yesterday was about Peter and Jesus’ conversation after breakfast.
 When he told Peter what his next Call would look like: